 For HDV footage, create and save a custom preset with settings to match the settings of your footage.
-For more information about creating custom sequence presets, see "Create a custom sequence preset" on page 138.
+For more information about creating custom sequence presets, see Create a custom sequence preset.

 For best playback performance, it is sometimes helpful to render HD footage when you first place it into a sequence.